 3. Day of Appointment (will meet with the following people):

-Dr. Timm for a physical assessment and at that time determine whether a CAT scan, x-rays and what lab is needed.
+Dr. Timm for a physical assessment and at that time determines whether a CAT scan, x-rays and what lab is needed.

 Haley Haymart OT who will do cognitive screening, reaction time testing and evaluation of their upper extremity strength.
 If needed a home assessment will be conducted.

-Jill Belt LMHP, CSW will do a behavior assessment including a social history, evaluation for mood disorders, addiction and cognitive screening.
+Carla Smith, LCSW will do a behavioral assessment including a social history, evaluation for mood disorders, addiction and cognitive screening.

 Shane Schuster, Pharmacist, will evaluate the medication list, making recommendations and answering any questions that they may have.